-When the Second World War started the SS Sudan was docked for more than 50 years, and between 2000 and 2011 The Voyageurs Collection completely modernized and renovated it, offering luxury sailing trips up and down the Nile.
+When the Second World War started, the SS Sudan was docked for over 50 years.
+Between 2000 and 2011, Original Travel completely modernized and renovated it, offering luxury sailing trips up and down the Nile.

 Now it sits as one of the last reminders of the golden era in Egypt.
-It’s easily the most beautiful ship on the Nile, and only battles a few for the title of most luxurious Nile river cruise.
+It’s easily the most beautiful ship on the Nile and only battles a few for the most luxurious Nile river cruise title.

 Most Nile River cruises start in Luxor and cruise to Aswan or vice versa.
-We had no preference, but due to the ship’s scheduling boarded in Luxor and cruised for six nights/five days to Aswan.
+We had no preference, but due to the ship’s scheduling, we boarded in Luxor and cruised for six nights/five days to Aswan.
 Along the way, we stopped at many famous ancient Egyptian sites.

-Every day was filled with something new and amazing.
-Abdul, our English speaking guide joined us each day to share tales about Ancient Egyptian life.
+Every day was filled with something new and unique.
+Abdul, our English-speaking guide joined us each day to share tales about Ancient Egyptian life.
 All itineraries will go something like this.